jbossdemocentral/bpms-mortgage-demo/README.md

 - Exclusive use of the BPMS Data Modeler for creating the Java fact model

 - Use of graphic form designer to create 4 forms with an example of javascript validation

+- Helper jar to pre-load with sixteen process instances in various states.

 Mortgage demo known issues for Beta1